 Powder brows give a more dramatic look, with a shade being created underneath the natural hairs.
 The powdery effect resembles the look of wearing makeup, and it can be as subtle or as obvious as you like.

 In the case of ombre powder brows, the saturation pattern creates an ombre effect, with the heads of the brows lighter, and the tails gradually darker.

 The main difference between these procedures is the way they are done.

 With microblading, micro incisions are made manually.
-A hand tool is dipped into pigment and applied into the epidermal layer of the skin as individual hair strokes.
+A hand tool is dipped into pigment and applied into the upper dermis as individual hair strokes.
 These hair strokes resemble eyebrow hairs.

 Powder brows are done with a PMU machine.
 It involves the application of thousands of tiny dots of pigment, inserted into the skin.